Cupboard love: Fathers as attachment objects

 Until the 1970s, fathers were perceived as biological necessities with a minor role in their development.
 Today, there is a range of data illustrating that fathers are highly involved in their infant's life, but play a different role than the mother.
 Mothers are more like to hold, talk, and soothe the infants, whereas fathers provide physical stimulation and unpredictable games.

 Cupboard love in psychoanalysis and behaviorism

 Both psychoanalytic and behaviorist theories acknowledge that attachment is formed when the mother satisfies her infant's basic needs.
 However, they argue on how these needs are met.
 Psychoanalysts debate that a baby can only be gratified through physiological means (feeding, security, etc.).
 Whereas, behaviorists contend that conditioning is more probable.
 Regardless, each theory suggests that attachment is a form of “cupboard love” as the mother is only loved because she satisfies her infant's needs.

 Psychoanalysis

 Psychoanalytic theory focuses on personality organization, specifically the dynamics of personality development.
-Sigmund Freud theorized that an infant's instinctual needs for food, security, and oral sexual gratification are all satisfied by the mother.
+Sigmund Freud theorized that an infant's instinctual needs for food, security, and oral gratification are all satisfied by the mother.
 Through this process of gratification, the infant begins to desire the mother.
 This form of attachment is often referred to as cupboard love.